HowardJL/Hello-World/README.md

 # Please Note!!!
 - Directly opening the html file locally might result in the loss of the interactive shiny output.
 - To access the **full report**, **please connect the ReportQuarto.qmd to a server** (Open and run document with **Rstudio** is recommended) to enable the R shiny app that is embedded in the Quarto R.
+- **Trouble Shot:** If failed to run ReportQuarto.qmd document on your local device, please check the path assigned for write.csv on lines 115 and 179.
+Please assign them suitable paths for write.csv on your device.
+Meanwhile, please adjust the read.csv line for the shiny server on lines 228, 253, and 292.
+Please **match the same first path** you assigned for **lines 115 to line 228**, and also the **same second path** you assigned for **179 to lines 253 and 292**.
+I believe this would address the issue perfectly.

 # ***Warning***